trustthevote/MVP-App-TestHarness/README.md

 PWA (Progress Web app): It must be hosted on a website and the URL is http://abcbe-mvp-test-harness.s3-website-us-east-1.amazonaws.com/

 iOS: Apple requires notarization.
 During development, each iOS revision is notarized and distributed via TestFlight.

+## Development workflow

+To ensure a standardized development workflow, all new changes must be added as Pull Requests.
+In order to be merged to the main branch, PRs must be:

+1. Passing all status checks (there are implemented using GitHub Actions)
+2. Up to date with the main branch
+3. Approved by at least one other person

+When merging, the "squash and merge" strategy is used, which ensures all commits in the feature branch have been squashed to a single commit.
+This keeps the main branch's commit logs clean and readable.

 ## Standardization and Quality Checks